Tracing

 Tracing records what your agent does (LLM calls, tool use, and control flow) so you can debug individual runs and understand behavior over time.

 Tracing is also the entry point into Laminar: it’s how production runs become data in the platform.
-Once you’re tracing, you can use [Platform](/platform) tools to explore traces, turn real failures into [Datasets](/datasets), and run comprehensive [Evaluations](/evaluations).
+Once you’re tracing, you can read each run as a transcript in the [trace view](/platform/viewing-traces), define [Signals](/signals) to extract outcomes and failures across traces, and replay runs in the [Debugger](/debugger/introduction) to reproduce and fix what went wrong.
+From there, turn real failures into [Datasets](/datasets) and run comprehensive [Evaluations](/evaluations).

 </Frame>